mineek/seprmvr64/README.md

 I am not responsible for any damage caused to anything, use at your own risk, this is not meant to be end-user friendly, and I'm not going to provide support for this.

 ## Caveats
 * Does NOT work on 16 GB devices, because we are dual-booting iOS, and 2 iOS installations take up around 16 GB of space, which makes both iOS installations impossible to use.
+Unless you're already on iOS 12 for example, which uses lower storage.
 * Encrypted WiFi networks will always say "incorrect password" when trying to connect, use a open network.
 * TouchID / Passcode / FaceID are all broken, you can't use them.
 * You have a NULL passcode, every time you're asked for a passcode, any input should be accepted.
-* First boot ( the one with progress bar ) can take upto 1 hour on some versions, subsequent boots are normal.
+* ~~First boot ( the one with progress bar ) can take upto 1 hour on some versions, subsequent boots are normal.~~ ( this has since been fixed, ymmv )
-* For some reason, your mainOS has a VERY high chance of bootlooping, please only use this on a test device you're comfortable losing data off.
+* For some reason, your mainOS has a VERY high chance of bootlooping, please only use this on a test device you're comfortable losing data off. ( Also, ymmv, it may or may not bootloop. )

 ## Guide
 1. Begin with downloading a IPSW for your desired iOS version, and extract it.
 2. Run `asr -source "ipsw/$(/usr/bin/plutil -extract "BuildIdentities".0."Manifest"."OS"."Info"."Path" xml1 -o - ipsw/BuildManifest.plist | grep '<string>' |cut -d\> -f2 |cut -d\< -f1 | head -1)" -target out.dmg --embed -erase -noprompt --chunkchecksum --puppetstrings` to create a asr image.
-3. Clone [sshrd_script](https://github.com/verygenericname/sshrd_script) and boot into the SSH ramdisk, make sure you create the ssh ramdisk with 14.3.
+3. Clone [sshrd_script](https://github.com/verygenericname/sshrd_script) and boot into the SSH ramdisk, make sure you create the ssh ramdisk with the version you're currently on.
 4. Run `/usr/bin/mount_filesystems` in the SSH ramdisk to mount the filesystems.
 5. Create new partitions for dual-booted iOS:
     * `/sbin/newfs_apfs -o role=i -A -v SystemX /dev/disk0s1`